TcOpenGroup/TcOpen/src/TcoRexrothPress/README.md

     ![Results](assets/readme/Screenshot%20sfk%20results.png)

   - Save last Curve Command - this remote tas provide us last curve results and measures da via REST api.
-All this data are exported to defined location and organize into directories splitted by yyyyMMdd.
+All this data are exported to defined location and organize into directories split by yyyyMMdd.
 File format is  `json`.
 Name of this exported file is in format `SERIALNUMBER_CURVEID_yyyyMMddHHmmss.json`

     ![json](assets/readme/Screenshot%20json.png)